NyanLinHtutRain/TickTick/Main report.md

 ## Design

 ### Architecture (MVC)
-For the architecture of the app, I have chosen the Model-View-Controller (MVC) pattern.
+For the architecture of the app, we have chosen the Model-View-Controller (MVC) pattern.
 The **Model** handles the core data logic, storing and retrieving tasks, categories, and reminders.
 The **View** is responsible for the user interface (UI), displaying tasks and interacting with the user.
 Finally, the **Controller** acts as a mediator, taking input from the user, interacting with the model, and updating the view accordingly.

 ### Core Data for Storing Tasks
 Core Data is used to persist both tasks and categories.
 Each task has attributes such as title, description, dueDate, and status (completed or not), and each category is stored with a name and description.
 Data is stored persistently across app restarts using Core Data’s built-in persistence model.